infosourav28/movieticketbookingapp/README.md

-### This application creates a library (libbooking.so in Linux/booking.dll in Windows) which can be used/integrated with an embedded/CLI application
+### This application creates a library (libbooking.so in Linux / booking.dll in Windows) which can be used/integrated with an embedded/CLI application

 There is also a main function in **main.cpp** file which can be used as a reference/guide for API invocation.
 For detailed API documentation please refer file
 * **APIDOC.md** :  [here](./APIDOC.md).